Fire-Wise Landscaping on a Budget

 These small investments make a real difference.

-Replacing organic mulch with gravel in the first 5 feet is one of the most effective changes you can make:
+Replacing organic mulch with gravel in the first 5 feet is one of the most effective changes you can make.
+CAL FIRE and UC guidance explicitly recommend non-combustible mulches in Zone 0.

 Pea gravel: $3 to $5 per bag, or $30 to $50 per cubic yard delivered